-A swimming elephant can breathe by holding the end of its trunk out of the water, but if it tried to find its food under the surface, like the desman, it would have to hold its breath.
-Neither the mammalian lung nor the skin can extract enough oxygen from water to sustain life, so aquatic mammals must come to the surface at intervals to breathe; and all of them - pinnipeds, sirenians and cetaceans - drown if they are prevented from doing so for prolonged periods.
+A swimming elephant can breathe by holding the end of its trunk out of the water, but if it tried to find its food under the surface, it would have to hold its breath.
+Neither the mammalian lung nor the skin can extract enough oxygen from water to sustain life, so fully aquatic mammals must come to the surface at intervals to breathe.
+All of them - pinnipeds, sirenians and cetaceans - are at risk of drowning if they are prevented from doing so for prolonged periods.